June 30 – July 31, 2015

 Seminar on English Legal System (2 units)

 The program requires a seminar on the English legal and legal educational system.
 The seminar will meet on five different occasions at times to be arranged.
 The discussions are led by English barristers and judges.
 One meeting consists of a tour of the Royal Courts in London, a conversation with a distinguished jurist, and a visit to Gray’s Inn in London, one of the four Inns of Court.
-No credit/credit assigned but letter grade can be assigned by request.
+At letter grade will be assigned.

 Tutorials (3 units)

 Students select to study with a tutorial faculty member (see below for selection), who is an expert in their field.
 Tutorial courses usually consist of meeting once a week with a professor.
 Each week includes a reading list and an essay topic assigned by the tutor.
 Tutorials typically take place at the College or in the tutor’s “rooms.”
 In these tutorial sessions the student discusses and defends before the tutor an essay the student has prepared, based on extensive readings assigned by the tutor.
 Students usually research and prepare their essays at Bodleian Library.
 Letter grade assigned.
 Application deadline for classes is March 23, 2015.

 Professor Susan Lamb is a Professor, Vice Dean and Executive Director of the Centre for International Criminal Justice and International Humanitarian Law at the Jindal Global Law School in India.
 Prior to joining the JGLS, she had a 17 year career with various United Nations responses to atrocity crimes, serving as a Senior Legal Officer for the United Nations Assistance to the Khmer Rouge trials in Phnom Penh, Cambodia, as Chef de Cabinet forthe United Nations International Criminal Tribunal for Rwanda, Tanzania and in various capacities for the the United Nations International Criminal Tribunal for the former Yugoslavia in The Hague, Netherlands.
 She received her Bachelor of Arts and Bachelor of Law degrees from the University of Otago in Dunedin, New Zealand and undertook doctoral studies at Balliol College, Oxford in the mid 1990s as a Rhodes Scholar.
 She is admitted as a barrister and solicitor of the High Court of New Zealand.